- How Aid Works

 We are here to help you from start to finish.

 - When you apply for admission to S&T, you also automatically apply for some Missouri S&T merit-based awards.
+See what scholarships you may qualify for by using our freshmen or transfer student net cost calculator.

 - When you complete your FAFSA, you will be considered for any federal, state and S&T need-based awards.